Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 Since there is yet no inpainting model trained for Flux, only the simplest form of inpainting can be achieved here.
 You can also try to incorporate ControlNets, but keep in mind the square-based resolution and guidance scale.

+# Ollama and Florence2

+Just some simples notes to run ollama and Florence2 for using vision LLm for detail captioning and to get prompt insighs, I'm using LLaVa 13B and Florence2 large in the demo, You will need [Ollama](https://ollama.com/) , [Ollama ComfyUI](https://github.com/stavsap/comfyui-ollama) and [Florence2 ComfyUI](https://github.com/kijai/ComfyUI-Florence2) nodes, see the links for detailed usage and installation guide.

 --------------------------------------------------------------------------

 # BULLSHITTING